docker/docs/engine/install/sles.md

 ### OS requirements

-To install Docker Engine, you need a maintained version of SLES 15-SP3 or SLES 15-SP4 on s390x (IBM Z).
+To install Docker Engine, you need a maintained version of one of the following SLES versions:

-Archived versions aren't supported or tested.
+- SLES 15-SP3 on s390x (IBM Z)
+- SLES 15-SP4 on s390x (IBM Z)

 The [`SCC SUSE`](https://scc.suse.com/packages?name=SUSE%20Linux%20Enterprise%20Server&version=15.3&arch=s390x)
 repositories must be enabled.